Phate6660/cfg-bash/README.md

 - Viewing / Editing configs
 - Backing up configs
 - Files named "program name - type of config" (if applicable) to avoid collision of two configs from same program, examples:
-1. If the file is named `mpv`, it can be assumed that this is the main config or that no other types of configs are to be tracked
+1. If the file is named `mpv`, it can be assumed that this is the main config or that no other types of configs are to be tracked.
-2. If the file is named `mpv - input`, it can be assumed that this is a configuration that sets the input or keybindings for `mpv`.
+2. If the file is named `mpv-input`, it can be assumed that this is a configuration that sets the input or keybindings for `mpv`.

 Naming them this way allows you to manage multiple configs for the same program while also categorizing them at the same time.